-Should I be concerned about moss on trees and shrubs?
+Should I be concerned about moss & tree care?

 Because of the climate in the Pacific Northwest, moss is extremely common.
 When moss moves into your trees and shrubs, it tends to grow aggressively adding weight to your trees.
 That is one of the major reasons that moss may cause trouble.
 Moss growth could also lead to disease in trees that aren’t native to cool, moist habitats.